 The District's current fiscal year end is September 30.
-Accordingly, it must provide updated information by September 30 in each year, unless the District changes its fiscal year end.
+Accordingly, it must provide updated information by September 30 in each year, unless it changes its fiscal year.
 If the District changes its fiscal year, it will notify the MSRB of the change.